-You don’t have to change the settings of your router - it’s plug & play and easier then installing most Mesh-WiFi systems, where you have to change the settings of your router.
+You don’t have to change the settings of your router - it’s plug & play and easier than installing most Mesh-WiFi systems, where you have to change the settings of your router.

 Devolo Magic systems and pricing

-There are four types of Magic (Magic 1 LAN, Magic 1 WiFi, Magic 2 LAN, and Magic 2 WiFi), each with different configurations.
+There are four types of Magic (Magic 1 LAN, Magic 1 WiFi, Magic 2 LAN, and Magic 2 WiFi Next), each with different configurations.

 Magic 1’s maximum (theoretical) speed is 1,200Mbps.
 Devolo believes this is more than capable of providing a network fast enough for everyday home-office and browsing applications, plus HD streaming.